No results found. Try again with different words?

 As an example of how to edit these settings and add the language switcher, we’ll be adding the Language Switcher to the Primary Menu.
 Please follow these steps:

-Step 1 – Navigate to Dashboard > WPML > Languages and scroll down to the “Menu language switcher” section.
-Click on the “Add a new language switcher to a menu” button.
-This will open a popup for adding a new menu language switcher;
+Click the “Add a new language switcher to a menu” button.
+This will open a popup for adding a new menu language switcher.

 Language Switcher Settings

 Step 2 – Choose to which of your menus you would like to add this language switcher.
-We will choose the “Primary Menu” here;
+We will choose the “Primary Menu” here.

-Step 3 – Select if you want to show the languages as a dropdown menu or the list of languages;
+Step 3 – Select if you want to show the languages as a dropdown menu or the list of languages.

 Step 4 – Decide how the languages should be represented: by the flag, native language name, or the name in the current language.
-Also, here you can select if you want to show or hide the “current language” option;
+Also, here you can select if you want to show or hide the “current language” option.

 Step 5 – In the end, set the language switcher colors.
 Click save to add your Language Switcher: